stencila/stencila/docs/writing-schema-definitions.md

 ## The `description` keyword

-It is RECOMMENDED to add a description for all type schemas and properties.
-Descriptions can be Markdown formatted.
+You MUST add a description for all types and properties.
+Descriptions must be plain text and less than 120 characters.
+We apply this rule so that descriptions can be rendered in a variety on contexts including documentation strings in a variety of languages.
+If you need to add more details, or want to use Markdown, put it in the `$comment` property.

 ## The `aliases` keyword